ipref/ietf/how-ipref-works-in-detail.md

 			packet in:  | 2001:db8:aa:1::9 + 1579 | 2001:db8:bb:2::8 + 2466 | payload |

-		The gateway notices that it does not have an econding for the source IPREF address, so it creates one on the fly:
+		The gateway notices that it does not have an encoding for the source IPREF address, so it creates one on the fly:

 			map: 2001:db8:aa:1::9 + 1579 = fdee:eeee::1377:5951